-Download the latest system image from the software download page of DEBIX official website;
+1. Download the latest system image from the software download page of DEBIX official website;

-- The memory version of the Ubuntu 20.04 image downloaded depends on the memory size of the DEBIX board and must correspond one to one, e.g., if the board's memory is 4GB, you can only download the image with 4GB DDR Version; - The boot type of the image downloaded depends on which boot mode image you choose to install, and whether or not the board contains eMMC, etc. For example, if you need to install an image with eMMC boot mode, and the board has an eMMC module, you can choose the image name with (boot from eMMC). - 2.
-If the downloaded image file is a zip file, you need to decompress it into an .img file; - 3.
+The boot type of the image downloaded depends on which boot mode image you choose to install, and whether or not the board contains eMMC, etc. For example, if you need to install an image with eMMC boot mode, and the board has an eMMC module, you can choose the image name with (eMMC Flashing).

+- 2. If the downloaded image file is a zip file, you need to decompress it into an .img file; - 3.
 Write the .img file into the Micro SD card by balenaEtcher tool.